hasanmirzae/audiotoggle/README.md

     // and
     AudioToggle.setAudioMode(AudioToggle.RINGTONE);

 Getting current audio mode and restore (Android only):

 	AudioToggle.getAudioMode(function(audioModeId){
-        // backup mode somewhere or do whatever you want });
+        // backup audioModeId somewhere or do whatever you want });

-Setting or restoring audio mode (Android only):
+Setting or restoring audio mode by id (Android only):

 	AudioToggle.setAudioModeById(audioModeId);